kyma-project/test-infra/prow/images/buildpack-golang/README.md

 ## Overview

-This project includes the Buildpack Golang image that is based on the Bootstrap image.
+This folder contains the Buildpack Golang image that is based on the Bootstrap image.
 Use it to build node components.

-This image contains:
+The image consists of:

 - golang
 - dep